OPM’s dual role in talent acquisition poses ‘conflict of interest’ | Federal News Network

 GAO is currently putting together the report, which will be available later this year, although there is not yet a specific date set for publication.

-The more recent letter from Comer “reinforces the Oversight Committee’s concerns,” another committee spokesperson said.
+The more recent letter from Comer “reinforces the Oversight Committee’s concerns,” a Republican committee spokesperson said.

 “If OPM continues to use USA Staffing, it should be on a level playing field with other hiring services providers from the private sector,” Comer said.